bem/bem-sdk/README.md

 ### `validate(str)`

-Checks whether string `str` to be parsed in BEM-naming object.
+Checks a string to be valid BEM notation.

 Example: